NDOORS Corporation: Japan

 Begun on August 10 of 2005, NDOORS Corporation licensed "GoonZu Online" to GameSpot.
 GoonZu Online would not go commercial in Japan until August 2006.
 See NDOORS Japan (Divisions) for more information.

 Korea

 The Korean NDOORS division was the forerunner of NDOORS Corporation.

 Taiwan

 Begun in September 2007, NDOORS Corporation licensed "GoonZu Online" (Chinese: 君主Online) to MacroWell Technology Co.Ltd.

 United States

 Begun in October 2007, NDOORS Corporation licensed "GoonZu Online" to NHN USA.

 Vietnam

 Begun in February 2009, NDOORS Corporation licensed "Atlantica Online" to VTC Intercom.
 "Atlantica Online" is currently the only game from the NDOORS Vietnam division.

 South America

 Beginning October 2010, NDOORS Corporation licensed Atlantica Online to Ignited Games for the complete South American market.
-Commercial launch for "Atlantica Online Espanol" began in November 10, 2011, with the "Atlantica Online Brazil" commercial launch in June, 2011.
+Commercial launch for "Atlantica Online Espanol" began on November 10, 2011, with the "Atlantica Online Brazil" commercial launch in June, 2011.
 Atlantica Online is currently Ignited Games' flagship title for the South American market.